-Communications-Unlimited is the only of this sort Central and Eastern Europe Center in the Netherlands.
-The company comprises also the following departments:
+Communications-Unlimited is an international journalism and PR centre and the only of this sort Central and Eastern Europe center in the Netherlands.

 Beata Bruggeman-Sękowska is a laureate of one of the most prestigious Polish TV awards: For the Merits of Poland and Polish People Abroad.
 The award is given to exceptional individuals from the world of science, culture, politics and sport who, through their achievements, promote a positive image of Poland and Poles in the world.

 She is also the laureate of the Marshal of the Senate of the Republic of Poland award for journalists.